blikblum/slick-router/docs/middlewares/wc.md

 > If `beforeLeave` returns false, the transition is cancelled

+### `afterLeave`

+Function that is called after the route is leave.
+A `transition` instance is passed as argument but trying to manipulate it, e.g., cancel or redirect will not have effect

+In nested routes, is called from child to parent

+Even if is an async function it will not be awaited before proceeding.

 ## Component Lifecycle Methods

 Routing state can be acessed in component instance methods